+Welcome to our detailed comparison between two popular methods of laser vision correction – TransPRK and LASIK.
 If you’re reading this, you’ve most probably started to get so sick and tired having to wear glasses and contact lenses, that you’ve decided it’s time to get your vision corrected.
 You’ve also probably gotten equally sick and tired of trying to decide which laser vision correction method to go for.

 If the above assumptions are true, congratulations!
 You’ve not only taken a step in the right direction for your eyes, but you’ve also found what we hope will be the article that decides it for you.
-You’re so close to living a glasses/contact lens-free life, you could almost see clearly in the shower!

-So with the ability to read your shampoo bottle awaiting, let’s get on with comparing one of our main procedures, TransPRK, with the most widely known laser vision correction method, LASIK.
+So with a life free from glasses and contact lenses awaiting, let’s get on with comparing the minimally-invasive TransPRK procedure, with the most well-known laser vision correction method, LASIK.

 Intro